Industry-standard and innovative facilities give courses the feel of the working world

 Our four halls of residence are all close to our main campus and designed to be a good introduction to living away from home.
 In security-protected, purpose-built buildings they offer communal areas for socialising; en-suite, single occupancy bedrooms and shared kitchens for self-catered living.

 On our main campus, we have many cafés where students can grab a snack and take a break.
 A wide variety of hot meals are served throughout the day in Campus Kitchen, our stylish canteen on London Road.
-Read more about our residences and catering outlets.

 Students on our Havering campus enjoy their own café.